wdm2022/shopping-cart/misc/deliverables/README.md

 helm upgrade --install shopping-cart shopping-cart/shopping-cart --values ha-values.yml
 ```

-If the cluster has Ingress controller configured, it is possible to conveniently expose the API gateway through it
+If the cluster has the Ingress controller configured, it is possible to expose the API gateway through it conveniently
 by setting the desired hostname in the _ha-ingress-values.yml_ file and deploying it:

 ```shell